 Section-Specific Notes

 GRE Verbal: Verbal matters more for MBA admissions than the test prep industry implies.
-Programs are training future executives — communication is core to the curriculum and the career outcomes they track.
+Programs are training future executives.
+Communication is core to the curriculum and the career outcomes they track.
 A weak Verbal score raises questions.
 Strong Verbal doesn't give you an edge, but it removes a concern.

 GRE Quant: The section most deferred applicants worry about.
-The actual math tested is high school level — arithmetic, algebra, geometry, basic statistics.
+The actual math tested is high school level: arithmetic, algebra, geometry, basic statistics.
 No calculus.
 No linear algebra.
 If you're a humanities student who hasn't taken a math class in two years, the gap is real but closeable in 6–10 weeks of focused prep.

 Analytical Writing: MBA programs barely look at this section.
 Write clearly, argue coherently, hit 4.0+.
 That's all it needs to be.

-When You Should Retake
+When Should You Retake the GRE?

 If your scores are more than 3 points below the floor I listed for your target programs, retake the test.
 The prep time is worth it.
-GRE scores are valid for five years — you're not burning an attempt on anything.
+GRE scores are valid for five years.
+You're not burning an attempt on anything.

 If you're within the competitive range but on the lower end, spend that time on your essays instead.
 The marginal return on going from 161 to 163 Quant is much smaller than the marginal return on going from a good essay to a great one.